bazelbuild/rules_scala/CONTRIBUTING.md

 Contributions made by corporations are covered by a different agreement than the one above, the
 [Software Grant and Corporate Contributor License Agreement](https://cla.developers.google.com/about/google-corporate).

+### Working with Intellij bazel plugin
+For your convenience, you can use [this](scripts/ij.bazelproject) .bazelproject file when you setup the bazel plugin in Intellij